KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/get-started-smart-chains.md

 Always execute the launch command EXACTLY as indicated, and as the Smart Chain's developers instruct.
 If you make a mistake, you must delete the Smart Chain data and re-launch to regain access to the Smart Chain's network.
 :::

-For example, to launch the DEX asset chain, execute:
+For example, to launch the DEX Smart Chain, execute:

 ```bash
 ./komodod -ac_name=DEX -ac_supply=999999 -addnode=78.47.196.146 &